ar-io/testnet-contract/README.md

 ## Testing

-Unit tests and integration tests are located in the [tests] directory.
-Both unit and integration tests are written using [Jest].
+Unit and integration tests are written using [Jest].
+Setup files are located in [tests] directory.

 ### Integration Tests

-Runs integration tests against deployed Smartweave contract using [Warp SDK].
+Integration tests are located in the [tests] directory and run against ArLocal.
+They deploy multiple Smartweave contract using [Warp SDK].

 - `yarn test:integration` - runs full test suite
 - `yarn test:integration -t 'Auctions'` - runs integration tests that match this spec name (e.g. `Auctions`)